-Exemption from ACTA/ACLP requirement and 5 years instructional or working experience
+Full exemption from ACTA/ ACLP/ DDDLP requirement and 5 years instructional or working experience

-- 4.1.3 Subject to the assessment of the course provider that a trainer is found suitable to conduct a CPD course related to Professional Competencies, the course provider may apply to CEA for the trainer to be exempted from the requirements specified in para 4.1.2 (i) and 4.1.2 (ii) if he is a: - Trainer from government agencies, tertiary institutions and professional bodies (e.g. The Law Society of Singapore, Consumer Association of Singapore); or - (ii) Trainer who has previous experience teaching similar subjects in local recognised tertiary institutions; or - (iii) Trainer who holds professional qualifications and works in a related field to the estate agency industry, like lawyers and accountants; or - (iv) Trainer in other professions who are subject matter experts.
+- (iv) Subject to the assessment of the course provider that a trainer is found suitable to conduct a CPD course related to Professional Competencies, the course provider may apply to CEA for the trainer to be fully exempted from the requirements specified in para 5.1.2 if he is a: - a) Trainer from government agencies or from professional bodies (e.g. The Law Society of Singapore, Consumer Association of Singapore); or - b) Trainer who has previous experience teaching similar subjects in local recognised tertiary institutions; or - c) Trainer who holds professional qualifications and works in a related field to the estate agency industry, like lawyers and accountants; or - d) Trainer in other professions who is a subject matter expert. - (v) Course providers are to obtain CEA's approval for change in trainer(s) or addition of trainer(s) for approved CPD courses before they conduct the approved CPD courses with the new trainer(s).

-Adequate Facilities, Equipment and Support (Updated on 14 July 2023)
+Adequate Facilities, Equipment and Support